FBruzzesi/iso-week-date/docs/installation.md

 # Installation

-**iso-week-date** is published as a Python package on [pypi](https://pypi.org/project/iso-week-date/), and it can be installed with pip, or directly from source using git, or with a local clone:
+**iso-week-date** requires Python 3.10 or above.
+It is published as a Python package on [pypi](https://pypi.org/project/iso-week-date/), and it can be installed with pip, or directly from source using git, or with a local clone:

 === "pip (pypi)"